Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercise-2-Answer.md

 ## Saratoga house prices

-I use two models and several features to predict the house price in
+I use linear regression and KNN regression models to predict the house price in Saratoga.
-Saratoga: linear regression and KNN regression.
 I use 10-fold cross validation and out-of-sample RMSE to measure the model performance.
 I standardize variables to improve model performance.

 Linear regression results: